Psykotikism/Mutant_Tanks/README.md

 "Run Speed" "3.0" // Add 2.0 to the Super Tank's run speed.
 Default run speed is 1.0.
 ```

+7. How can I give each Tank bullet immunity?

+Set the value of the "Bullet Immunity" KeyValue to 1.

+8. How can I give each Tank explosive immunity?

+Set the value of the "Explosive Immunity" KeyValue to 1.

-7. How can I give each Tank fire immunity?
+9. How can I give each Tank fire immunity?

 Set the value of the "Fire Immunity" KeyValue to 1.

+10. How can I give each Tank melee immunity?

+Set the value of the "Melee Immunity" KeyValue to 1.

-8. How can I delay the throw interval of each Tank?
+11. How can I delay the throw interval of each Tank?

 Set the value in the "Throw Interval" KeyValue.